The Coolest Things to Do in Orlando, Florida—Beyond Its Theme Parks

 Get in Touch with Nature

 Need a break from the busy city?
-Spend some time at one of Orlando’s idyllic parks or nature reserves.
+Spend some time in the great outdoors at one of Orlando’s idyllic parks or nature reserves.
 The lakeside Tibet-Butler Preserve is known for its well-maintained trails and local wildlife (including gopher tortoises, river otters, and armadillos) while Lake Eola Park in the heart of downtown Orlando features a picturesque fountain and the opportunity to rent swan-shaped paddle boats for lake cruising.

 Check Out The Art Scene